Clergy of ancient Egypt

-The clergy of ancient Egypt was made up of a multitude of priests and priestesses who worshipped the many gods of the Egyptian religion.
+The clergy of ancient Egypt was made up of a multitude of priests who worshipped the many gods of the Egyptian religion.

 Function

 In Egyptian thought, the gods shaped the Earth and established a divine cosmic harmony (Maat) that allowed the miracle of life to unfold day after day.
-It was the responsibility of the pharaoh, believed to be a descendant of the gods, to maintain continuity of this harmony and to combat the forces of chaos (Isfet) that continually strived to break it.
+It was the responsibility of the pharaoh, believed to be a descendant of the gods, to maintain continuity of this harmony and to combat the forces of chaos (Isfet) that continually strove to break it.
 The pharaoh is the only intermediary between the divinities and mortals.
 The maintenance of divine harmony required numerous daily services throughout the land of Egypt.
 Thus the fundamental role of the priest was to replace the pharaoh in the material execution of daily rites.

 Hierarchy

 Pharaoh is the first of the holy.
-He appoints the leaders of the great sanctuaries, for he needs to control this powerful clergy, veritable dynasties in which the priests inherit the office from father to son.
-This clergy is highly hierarchical; priests are appointed by their peers and senior officials.
-Newly invested priests were required to demonstrate a sound knowledge of theology, medicine, and astronomy.
-Thus, the priests of Ra were reputed to have been particularly well-versed in the knowledge of the heavens.
-Thanks to their libraries, the temples of the gods were also those of knowledge.
+He appoints the leaders of the great sanctuaries, for he needs to control this powerful clergy.
+Below them are the priests, which in veritable dynasties inherit the office from father to son.
+This class is highly hierarchical; priests are appointed by their peers and senior officials.
+Newly invested priests were required to demonstrate a sound knowledge of theology, medicine, astronomy, and any other subject relating to the god they intend to be a priest for.
+For example, the priests of Ra were reputed to have been particularly well-versed in the knowledge of the heavens.
+The temples of the gods were also places of knowledge, thanks to their libraries.

 Presiding over the temple's destiny, overseeing the daily ritual and administering the god's lands, the priests formed a privileged, careful hierarchy.

 The colleges were placed under the authority of a high priest who bore, rather than a title, a specific epithet: